 - Ensures effective financial administration of the Faculty of Medicine, working closely with the Director of Finance.
 Designs, implements and supports a financial infrastructure that will ensure sustainable financial health of the Faculty.

 - Leads and supports financial strategic planning for the Faculty’s near and long-term objectives, working closely with the Dean’s Operations Committee (executive leadership).

-- Ensures McGill’s policies, rules and guidelines are respected, working closely and collaboratively with the university’s finance leadership.
+- Ensures McGill’s policies, rules and guidelines are respected.

 - Ensures oversight and development of a core group of competent administrators, as well as an environment aligned with the Faculty’s vision, mission and values, based on mutual respect, collaboration and a team approach.